SD › Boston Best Hotels

 - Ostra • $$$$ • Mediterranean fine dining specializing in seafood.

 - Deuxave • $$$ • Smart casual French cuisine with American ingredients and flare.

 - Santouka Back Bay • $$ • Japanese ramen chain – tasty, cheap, and filling.

-This is actually just a portion of the North End (the oldest neighborhood in Boston, settled in the 1600s), but has an entirely different feel to it than the rest of that area, which comprises Little Italy.
-The Waterfront spans a strip of the city roughly from Battery Wharf at the northernmost point and Fort Point Channel at the southern end.
+The North End is the oldest neighborhood in Boston, settled in the 1600s, and is home to some of the city’s most important sights, including the Old North Church, Paul Revere House, and Copp’s Hill Burying Grounds, all located along the middle portion of the Freedom Trail, which begins in Downtown and continues on to Bunker Hill.
+Much of the North End is home to Little Italy, brimming with outstanding restaurants and a romantic atmosphere.
+East of Little Italy, the Waterfront spans a strip of the city roughly from Battery Wharf at the northernmost point and Fort Point Channel at the southern end.
 It was originally the site of the Port of Boston, which has since moved further out of the city.
-This neighborhood boasts gorgeous views of the Massachusetts Bay, and is home to many top hotels, historic sites, and family attractions.
+This neighborhood boasts gorgeous views of Massachusetts Bay (an incredible backdrop for weddings and proposals) and is home to most of the North End’s top hotels, historic sites, and family attractions.

-The Boston Harborwalk spans the full length of the waterfront, and a stroll along its piers and beaches is essential when visiting.
+The Boston HarborWalk spans the full length of the Waterfront, and a stroll along its piers and beaches is essential when visiting.
 The Waterfront is a perfect hub for family activities.
-It’s home to the New England Aquarium, the Greenway Carousel, and the Boston Tea Party Museum.
-Walking distance to Little Italy, this is also the most romantic part of the city, with harbor views making an incredible backdrop for weddings and proposals.
+It’s home to the New England Aquarium, the Greenway Carousel, and the Boston Tea Party Ships & Museum.

 Best Hotels in the Waterfront